gamcmaho/avdcloudonly/README.md

 <br><br>
 az deployment group create -g "&ltresource group name&gt" --template-file "main.bicep" --parameters "parameters.json"
 <br><br>
 Note.
-The deployment requires input from the user, namely: Username and Password.
+The deployment requires input from the user, namely: adminUsername and adminPassword.
 These are handled as Secure parameters and should be kept private.
-The credentials relate to the Local Admin user on each Session Host.<br><br>
+The credentials relate to the Local Admin user on each Session Host.
 <br><br>
 <h3>Create a Security Group and Test Users assigned to that group in Azure AD</h3>
 <br>Nb.
 Where possible, avoid RBAC assignment to individual Test Users and instead assign to the Security Group.
 This will futureproof and enable movers, leavers and joiners.